aspnet/vsweb-docs/src/pages/Languages/json.md

 <properties
 			pageTitle="JSON"
-			description="The brand new JSON editor in Visual Studio is the first of its kind to fully support JSON Schema." slug="json"
+			description="The JSON editor in Visual Studio is the first of its kind to fully support JSON Schema." slug="json"
 			keywords="json, jsonp, javascript object notation" />